Electroweak Asymmetric Early Universe via a Scalar Condensate: Minimal Scalar Condensate Model

-Henceforth, the annihilation rate per unit volume is given by the usual symmetric thermal freeze out formula $\sim n_\phi^2\left<\sigma v\right>_{\rm ann}$.
-The relic abundance of $\phi$ is thus given by $n_\phi^{\rm relic}\sim H_{\rm ann}/\left<\sigma v\right>_{\rm ann}$.\footnote{While the universe is initially dominated by $\phi$ (i.e. matter dominated), its energy density is quickly transferred to the SM sector as it annihilates away.
-Hence, the later part of the depletion process that determines the relic abundance of $\phi$ takes place during SM radiation domination, similar to the standard thermal freeze out.} In the standard symmetric freeze out scenario, the freeze out happens when $m_\phi/T\sim 25$ when the Hubble rate is $H_{\rm WIMP}\sim 10^{-3}m_\phi^2/M_{\rm P}$ and in that case the WIMP cross-section $\left<\sigma v\right>_{\rm WIMP}\approx 2.6\times 10^{-9}\GeV^{-2}$ can yield the observed DM relic abundance for a wide range of masses.
-In our case, the Hubble rate $H_{\rm ann}$ at which freeze out takes place is in general not given by $H_{\rm WIMP}$, but instead is controlled by the free parameter $\Delta$.
-By comparing the cross-section and Hubble rate in our case to that of the Standard WIMP freeze out, we obtain that the $\phi$ relic abundance is
+Henceforth, the annihilation rate per unit volume is given by the usual symmetric thermal freeze-out formula, and the density of $\phi$ at freeze-out is given by $n_\phi^{\rm FO}\sim H_{\rm FO}/\left<\sigma v\right>_{\rm ann}$, where $H_{\rm FO}$ is the Hubble rate when $\phi$ freezes out.\footnote{While the universe is initially dominated by $\phi$ (i.e. matter dominated), its energy density is quickly transferred to the SM sector as it annihilates away.
+Hence, the later part of the depletion process that determines the relic abundance of $\phi$ takes place during SM radiation domination, similar to the standard thermal freeze-out.} The abundance of $\phi$ today is given by